 La Quinta Inn, 14972 Sand Canyon Ave, Irvine, CA 92618; 949-551-0909.
-Tell them you’re with Planet Ultra to receive our special $89.10 rate – for a quieter room on the non-train side of the hotel.
+You must let them know you’re with Planet Ultra to receive our special rate of $119 per night (plus tax) – for a quieter room on the non-train side of the hotel.
 Special rate expires January 28th.
 Includes deluxe breakfast (Sunday only – as you’ll be riding before breakfast begins Saturday), free high-speed internet, in-room coffee maker, mini fridge and microwave.

 Friday 7:30-9pm, and Saturday 5:15-6am.
 If you’re planning to start at 5:30am, please check in Friday night.
 We’ll be at the early start about 15 minutes early for roll call and to give pre-ride announcements; but there won’t be a lot of time to check riders in.

 5 Freeway to Sand Canyon.
 Click here for a map.

-“Mass” start at 6:15am.
-Riders who need more than 14 hours may start at 5:30am*.
-If you start at 5:30am, please remember that the checkpoint opening and closing times are based on the 6:15am start and are calculated using an average speed of 11-20 mph.
+5:30am: Riders who need more than 14 hours*.
+If you start at 5:30am, please remember that the checkpoint opening and closing times are based on the 6:30am start and are calculated using an average speed of 11-20 mph.

 *If you start at 5:30am and finish the ride in under 14 hours – you will be listed as DQ in the results.
 We’re serious folks – the early start time is for riders who really need it.